-No, the Collège is an educational institution that provides training programs in accordance with the OACIQ’s competency frameworks.
+No, the Collège is an educational institution that provides training programs in accordance with the OACIQ’s competency frameworks, for residentiel real estate, commercial real estate and agency officer programs.
 Once a program has been successfully completed, you must register for a certification exam, which, once passed, will lead to the issuance of a brokerage licence by the OACIQ.

 When can I register for the different training sessions?

-For in-class and virtual classes, registration dates are listed on the “Our Training Programs” page.
 For the correspondence program (available only in French), there are no set start dates for the Residential Real Estate Brokerage program, meaning that training can start at a time that is agreed upon by the student and the Collège.
-However, the Commercial Real Estate Brokerage and Mortgage Brokerage programs by correspondence do include some virtual classes, which are set for specific dates.
-Ask one of our Academic Advisors for these exact dates.

 I am already working in a related field.
 Am I entitled to a recognition of my prior experience?